stefanlorenz85/crud-rest-api-users/README.md

 # Spring Boot: RESTful CRUD Users API
 This Spring Boot service provides serveral http endpoints for handling users data per JSON.
 Creating a new user also stores an encrypted default password.
 In-memory Database H2 is used.
 Service is tested with Java OpenJDK 11.
+Endpoints are not secured and can be used without authentication and authorization.

 ## Patterns & Paradigms
 * REST